WRBS-FM: Christian radio

 In August 2009, WRBS-FM was re-branded to feature contemporary Christian music, and began calling itself 95.1 Shine FM.
 On May 2, 2022, WRBS-FM rebranded as Bright-FM, after Olivet Nazarene University withdrew its license to use the Shine FM name.

-On February 11, 2023, WRBS-FM began rebroadcasting on the 103.1 FM frequency previously occupied by Adult album alternative station WRNR-FM, which it brought from them back in November.
+On February 11, 2023, WRBS-FM began rebroadcasting on the 103.1 FM frequency previously occupied by adult album alternative station WRNR-FM, which it bought in November 2022.
 After the switch, its calls was changed to WRHS, with the station's city of license of Grasonville being retained.

-In July 2025, Peter and John Radio Fellowship purchased country station WAYZ, licensed to Hagerstown and serving a large swath of western Maryland, south-central Pennsylvania, northwestern Virginia and eastern West Virginia, for $3.1 million.
-That station's call sign will change to WRYS after the sale's closure.
+In July 2025, Peter and John Radio Fellowship purchased country station WAYZ (104.7 FM), licensed to Hagerstown and serving a large swath of western Maryland, south-central Pennsylvania, northwestern Virginia and eastern West Virginia, for $3.1 million.
+That station's call sign changed to WRYS after the sale's closure.